hakiour/GTMP-SYSTEM-ADMINISTRATOR/README.md

 ```
 unzip master.zip
 ```
-Now we add the permisions on the script
+Now we need the executable permisions on the script, we can do this with the chmod command

 ```
 chmod +x gtmp